ProgClubGSU/ProgClubSite/src/content/gitpaid/resume-guide.md

 - **GitHub**
 - **LinkedIn**
 - **Portfolio/Website** *(if relevant and active)*
-- ONLY IF US CITIZEN! **Citizenship status** (especially useful if you have a non-Western name)
+-  **Citizenship status** in your headline if you have a non-western name

 ### Common Mistakes

 - Using `.edu` email (especially if you don't check it)
-- Not linking LinkedIn — recruiters actually click this!
+- Not linking LinkedIn: recruiters actually click this!
 - Including your full mailing address (obsolete)
 - Hyperlinking text (just show the raw URL)

 ---

-<h2 id="education-section">Education Section</h2>
+## Education Section

-Your **Education** section should be compact, clean, and front-loaded with the most important info — especially for internships.
+Your **Education** section should be compact, clean, and front-loaded with the most important info, especially for internships.

 ### What to include: